Jupiter-framework/jupiter-orm-sql/README.md

 #### .Fabric()

 Return new object API.
-It has method `query` to construct database queries which can be executed by method `exec`.
+It has method `query` which allows to construct database queries which can be executed by method `exec`.
 After that we can chaine to this Promises invocations.
 Inside `Fabric` we create the connection to database, so after `Fabric` invocation with the passed in it connection parameters as an object we have ready-to-use adapter to create and execute queries.